LTU-RAI/ExplorationRRT/README.md

 ## Acknowledgement

-If you find the REF framework useful in your research, please consider citing the REF article.
+If you find the E-RRT framework useful in your research, please consider citing the E-RRT article.

 ```bibtex
 @ARTICLE{10582913,